mvolkmann/blog/src/smalltalk/41-morphic.md

 - `image:at:` (see example below under "Drawing Images")
 - `line:to:width:color:`
 - TODO: Add more!

+For examples of using these methods, see the classes in the category "Morphic ...
+Examples".

 Lines have rounded endpoints by default.
 TODO: Can the line cap be changed to square, butt, or round like in SVG?